chenhg5/awesome-go/README.md

 * [go-rest](https://github.com/ungerik/go-rest) - Small and evil REST framework for Go.
 * [Goa](https://github.com/goadesign/goa) - Goa provides a holistic approach for developing remote APIs and microservices in Go.
 * [goa](https://github.com/goa-go/goa) - goa is just like koajs for golang, it is a flexible, light, high-performance and extensible web framework based on middleware.
+* [GoAdmin](https://github.com/GoAdminGroup/go-admin) - A framework written in Go that helps gopher to build a data visualization and admin panel in ten minutes.
 * [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.